-In its report released today titled “For The U.S. Property & Casualty Industry, Making Workers’ Compensation Profitable May Be Mission Impossible,” S&P says high unemployment in the United States, a sluggish economic recovery, potential for higher inflation on future claims payments, adverse reserve developments, and a volatile investment environment with historically low-investment yields could add up to many years of unprofitability for the workers’ comp industry.
+In its ominously titled report released Jan.
+23, “For the U.S. Property & Casualty Industry, Making Workers’ Compensation Profitable May Be Mission Impossible,” S&P says high unemployment in the United States, a sluggish economic recovery, potential for higher inflation on future claims payments, adverse reserve developments and a volatile investment environment with historically low investment yields could add up to many years of unprofitability for the Workers’ Comp industry.

-S&P says this industry has a “dismal track record of underwriting results.”
-The ratings agency says the industry has only three years of underwriting profits over the past two decades.
-Between 1991 and 2010, the workers’ comp market’s statutory combined ratio was below 100 percent in 1995, 1996, and 2006.
+S&P says the Workers’ Comp segment has a “dismal track record of underwriting results,” and notes that the industry has only three years of underwriting profits in the past two decades: 1995, 1996 and 2006.

-Although many property and casualty insurers, especially those writing workers’ comp, rely on investment income to offset underwriting losses, current historically low investment yields could further erode profitability.
+Although many P&C insurers, especially those writing Workers’ Comp, rely on investment income to offset underwriting losses, current historically low investment yields could further erode profitability.

-In light of these factors, S&P says it remains “bearish” on workers’ comp since this line has a significant number of negative factors that have created adverse market conditions.
-The pockets of rate increases in a few states are not enough to change the overall unprofitable direction of the market, says S&P.
+In light of these factors, S&P says it remains “bearish” on Workers’ Comp since this line has a significant number of negative factors that have created adverse market conditions—and the pockets of rate increases in a few states are not enough to change the overall unprofitable direction of the market.

-Workers’ comp pricing has shown a modestly improving trend in the latter part of last year.
+Workers’ Comp pricing showed a modestly improving trend in the latter part of last year.
 If it persists, it could potentially lead to industry-wide rate improvements for many casualty lines.
-However, S&P says it is unsure whether the current pace of rate increases in workers’ comp will be sustainable over the next few years and, if so, whether it will be sufficient to overcome increased loss costs.
+However, S&P says it is unsure whether the current pace of rate increases in Workers’ Comp will be sustainable over the next few years and, if so, whether it will be sufficient to overcome increased loss costs.

-Workers’ comp reserves will remain inadequate over the next few years, S&P continues, despite expectation of strengthening for 2007-2010 accident years.
+Workers’ Comp reserves will remain inadequate over the next few years, S&P adds, despite expectation of strengthening for 2007-2010 accident years.

-If certain P&C insurers substantially strengthen their reserves, especially for recent accident years, such that their operating earnings fall materially below S&P’s expectations, the ratings agency says it would consider lowering some ratings.
+If certain P&C insurers substantially strengthen their reserves—especially for recent accident years—such that their operating earnings fall materially below S&P’s expectations, the agency says it would consider lowering some ratings.